Jennifer Lopez On Balancing Motherhood And Her Career: ‘It Was Crazy’

 Shades Of Blue Star Jennifer Lopez Names A Shoe After Her Daughter, Emme

-The star’s new shoe collection, Giuseppe for Jennifer Lopez, is available at Neiman Marcus and, as Entertainment Tonight discovered, Ms. Lopez honored her daughter by naming one brand in that collection after her.
+The star’s new shoe collection, Giuseppe for Jennifer Lopez, is available at Neiman Marcus, and as Entertainment Tonight discovered, Ms. Lopez honored her daughter by naming one brand in that collection after her.
 When asked if there was a special thought behind naming the shoe after her daughter, Lopez revealed that many of the shoes in her new collection are named after the women in her family.
 She says the stability and reliability of family has always helped to keep her strong in the face of adversity, so she wanted to acknowledge that in her line of shoes.

 For Emme, Lopez and Giuseppe designed a pink python-printed gladiator sandal, which Jennifer feels perfectly captures her 8-year-old daughter’s personality.